wjdwlgns428/General-Purpose-CLAUDE.md-feat.-Andrej-Karpathy/README.md

 # General-purpose CLAUDE.md

-A general-purpose adaptation of the viral CLAUDE.md inspired by Andrej Karpathy’s comments on LLM's pitfall.
+A general-purpose adaptation of the viral CLAUDE.md inspired by Andrej Karpathy’s comments on LLM's pitfalls.
 It keeps the spirit of careful, goal-aware AI collaboration while making the assistant less tied to coding-specific rules and more capable of appropriate autonomy.

 ## About